-You know it’s been a rough year if by the end of it your greatest surprise is a pierced hood and a broken engine caused by a small piece of a 4.5 billion-year-old meteorite that, of all the places on Earth, just happened to fall on your brand-new car on Christmas Eve.
+You know it’s been a rough year if by the end of it, your greatest surprise is a pierced hood and a broken engine caused by a small piece of a 4.5 billion-year-old meteorite that, of all the places on Earth, just happens to fall on your brand-new car on Christmas Eve.

 Furthermore, when the government offered to pay anyone who would bring them a piece, you couldn’t do it, because you threw yours out in anger and outrage.

-Today, thanks to Arthur Jack Meadows, the founder and a longtime professor of the Department of Astronomy at the Leicester University, who was among the first to rush on site and collect as many eyewitness accounts as he could, and Ted Nield, who published them along with many other related experiences in his book Falling Sky: The Science and History of Meteorites and Why We Should Learn to Love Them, we now have a story that is perhaps even more extraordinary than a falling sky for Christmas Eve.
+Today, thanks to Arthur Jack Meadows, the founder and a longtime professor of the Department of Astronomy at the University of Leicester, who was among the first to rush on-site and collect as many eyewitness accounts as he could, and Ted Nield, who published them along with many other related experiences in his book Falling Sky: The Science and History of Meteorites and Why We Should Learn to Love Them, we now have a story that is perhaps even more extraordinary than a falling sky for Christmas Eve.

 “Half a dozen pieces came down, and at first it seemed like rockets,” said Arthur Crow, a local resident who, according to all accounts, was the first to witness the phenomena.
 It is not every day you see a meteor shower in the sky, let alone raining down on the Earth.
 And it was the 1960s.
-Almost everything was about space, the space race, missiles, and rockets, so it comes as no surprise.
+Almost everything was about space, the space race, missiles, and rockets.

-The whole meteorite was on a trajectory to hit the city of Leicester, but luckily it was composed mostly out of rock fragments, so it didn’t make the whole trip through our atmosphere and split into three smaller fireballs six miles high above Leicestershire county.
+The whole meteorite was on a trajectory to hit the city of Leicester.
+Luckily, it was composed mostly of rock fragments, so it didn’t make the whole trip through our atmosphere.
+Instead, it split into three smaller fireballs six miles high above Leicestershire County.
 Crow was on his way from work when he saw a burst of light high up in the sky just moments before small pieces began dropping, one after the other, very quickly and out of nowhere.
 “The piece that fell outside the house could have knocked anyone’s head off or smashed the roof in,” Crow told a reporter for Leicester Mercury.
 He was scared stiff, crouching in a corner as the whole thing was taking place, after which he saw “powder rising from the road.”
 He and many others reported a loud bang before any of this even took place.

 Two of the fireballs dissolved completely and the third into small rocks that fell over a radius of several miles.
 Some of these “small” rocks ended up next to Crow’s house, one through the window and inside it.
 “I picked up a piece of rock and dropped it again quickly because it was still hot.
 It was very heavy and black on one side…from burning,” he told the newspaper.